 Situated just across the street from The Rubens at the Palace, the Royal Mews is a quintessentially British attraction.
 It’s also a vital part of the Royal Household, as it provides transport – whether that’s horse drawn carriage or car – for the Queen and the Royal Family.
 Meet the horses housed at the stables, get a glimpse of the magnificent carriages used for state occasions and discover the history behind this fascinating site.
-Read on for five facts you should know about the Royal Mews in London.
+Continue reading for five fascinating facts about the Royal Mews.

 The Royal Mews is also a fully operational stables.
 Two different varieties of horse are used to pull the royal carriages: Windsor Greys and Cleveland Bays.
 The Windsor Greys are so named as during Queen Victoria’s reign, they were kept at Windsor to pull the private carriages of the Royal family.
 Horses chosen for this royal are picked for their calm temperament and good stamina.
 Cleveland Bays are one of the oldest breeds of horse in the UK, and are relied upon for their strong and sturdy qualities.
 Visitors can catch a glimpse of the action by watching the exercising of horses in the stunning indoor arena that takes place at 9.30 am daily or around 11am when the horses can be seen drawing the carriages.